elishacook/landho-crud/README.md

     // Create a landho instance
 var api = require('landho')(),
-    // Create a CRUD maker that connects to a rethinkdb database crud = require('landho-crud')(api, { port: 28015 , db: 'somewhere' })
+    // Create a CRUD maker that connects to a rethinkdb database crud = require('mergelive')(api, { port: 28015 , db: 'somewhere' })

 // Define services using the crud() function crud(
 {
     // This will be the name of the service and the name
-    // of the rethinkdb table. landho-crud will create tables
+    // of the rethinkdb table. mergelive will create tables
     // on the fly
     name: 'robbers',